Category:

 sales people are very excited about the bigger screen of Life Scope PT in the market but there is little knowledge why the configured multi-parameter Input

-Units of Life Scope TR (BSM-6000 series) bedside monitors are so different and big that its sides can accommodate a 5.7 inch
+Units of Life Scope TR (BSM-6000 series) bedside monitors are so different and big that a 5.7 inch

 ![]() |